Speakers For Improving Linkages Between Micro- Economy, Human Capital Development - UrduPoint

 Speakers For Improving Linkages Between Micro- Economy, Human Capital Development

-The speakers at a seminar urged on Thursday for improving the linkages between the micro- economy and human capital development to elevate life style of people belonging to lower income group
+The speakers at a seminar on Tuesday urged for improving the linkages between the micro-economy and human capital development to elevate lifestyle of people of lower income group

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Nov, 2019 ) :The speakers at a seminar urged on Thursday for improving the linkages between the micro- economy and human capital development to elevate life style of people belonging to lower income group.

 The government should allocate more resources to improve education, health and other social sector development to provide facilities to common people, Human rights leader and senior consultant at National Commission for Human Rights, Dr. Farkahnada Aurangzeb said while addressing a National Consultation on "Impact of International Monetary Fund (IMF) Policies on Women's Lives in Pakistan".